MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 #### Read activity

-The MyAnalytics add-in reports the "read activity" of qualifying email that you have sent.
+The Insights add-in reports the "read activity" of qualifying email that you have sent.
 The following table describes how MyAnalytics reports the read activity of a particular email:

 <!-- This table, in md, didn't work for some reason
 | Number of people who read your email | Reported read activity |